Spreadsheet.com goes beyond text and numbers with support for over 25 rich data types that you can choose from at the cell, range, and column levels.

 Setting data types opens up your workbook to be more than letters and numbers.
-For instance, turn your spreadsheet into a hiring tracker with resumes, candidate ratings, assigned recruiters, and more all in line.
-Or you can track storyboarding of your team's next commercial, monitoring the status of tasks, due dates, and images from design meetings.
+Turn your spreadsheet into a hiring tracker with resumes, candidate ratings, assigned recruiters, and more all in line.
+Or track storyboarding of your team's next commercial, monitoring the status of tasks, due dates, and images from design meetings.
 Or use a spreadsheet for bug tracking that new software you're developing, setting columns up to store error messages, assign owners, prioritize the severity, and more.

 List of Data Types